Multiple myeloma

 In 3 days, without leaving home.

-Monoclonal gammopathy of undetermined significance: the most common form.
-A benign entity characterized by the presence of monoclonal protein in the blood or urine due to a small proliferation of plasma cells, without other abnormal changes.
-Only 11% of these cases progress to multiple myeloma.
+- Monoclonal gammopathy of uncertain significance (MGUS): This is the most common form and is considered "benign".
+It is characterised by the presence of a monoclonal protein in blood or urine due to a small proliferation of plasma cells, without other alterations.
+Only 11% of cases progress to multiple myeloma.

-Multiple myeloma: in cases of multiple myeloma, patients already have symptoms such as anemia, bone lesions, kidney failure or increased calcium in the blood and other abnormal results in blood or radiological tests that require immediate treatment
+- Symptomatic multiple myeloma: In this phase, symptoms such as anaemia, bone lesions, renal failure or increased calcium in the blood appear, together with other alterations detectable in analyses or radiological studies, requiring immediate treatment.

-Bone destruction also occurs, which may cause intense bone pain and even spontaneous fractures or fractures due to minimal trauma.
+- Bone pain: Bone destruction can cause pain of varying intensity and even fractures due to spontaneous or minor trauma.

 Do you have any of these symptoms?